snowflakedb/snowflake-cli-templates/dcm_project/README.md

       └── snowflake.yml
 ```

-To include these files in new project versions, you must also modify `snowflake.yaml`, as shown:
+To include these files for Plan or Deploy process, you must also modify `snowflake.yaml`, as shown:

 ```yaml
 definition_version: 2